 Stop #1: San Pedro

-🤔 Why: San Pedro is a walkable small town with shops, restaurants, bars, galleries and palm trees.
-It’s also known to have a lively nightlife with live music and beach bars.
+San Pedro is the pedestrian-friendly downtown area of Ambergris Caye.
+It’s lined with shops, restaurants, bars, galleries, and palm trees.
+It also has a vibrant nightlife with live music and beach bars.

-San Pedro is one of the main areas in Ambergris Caye as everywhere else on the island is mostly resorts or small one-off shops.
-You’ll also be able to experience the local life more there.
+San Pedro is the bustling main area of Ambergris Caye; everywhere else on the island is mostly resorts or small remote shops.

 Some restaurants will also have art for sale.
-I bought my three-piece art at Elvi’s Kitchen, which partners with San Pedro Originals Art Gallery.
+I bought my three-piece painting at Elvi’s Kitchen, which partners with San Pedro Originals Art Gallery to feature artwork.

-- The park.
-San Pedro’s Central Park will host local events and have food stalls on Friday nights.
-The pork rib hot dog I got here was amazingly juicy.
+- San Pedro’s Central Park hosts local events and has food stalls on Friday nights.
+The pork rib hot dog I got here was mouthwatering.

 Stop #2: Belize’s Swimming Dock

-- Ramon’s Village is a popular dock for both locals and tourists.
-I saw stingrays swim by both times I visited; they didn’t bother anyone as they generally stayed close to the ocean floor and most people are a few feet above them.
+- Ramon’s Village – A popular dock, Ramon’s Village attracts locals and tourists.
+I saw stingrays swim by both times I visited (they don’t bother people as they typically stay close to the ocean floor).

-All beaches in Belize are open to the public, so you can visit docks at places you’re not staying at.
-You just can’t use the hotel’s equipment if you’re not a guest there, so make sure to bring towels, gear, etc. I didn’t rent anything and just brought my lightweight quick-dry towel with me.
+All beaches in Belize are free and open to the public, so you can visit swimming docks at resorts you’re not staying at.
+You can’t use the hotel’s equipment if you’re not a guest, so bring towels, gear, etc.

 Stop #3: Dinner in San Pedro

-Once you’re done enjoying the ocean, head back to the downtown area for dinner and wrap up your first day.
+After taking a dip in the ocean, head back to San Pedro for a delicious local dinner.
 See above for some of the local restaurants I recommend.

-On your second day in Ambergris Caye, snorkel in the world’s second largest barrier reef and check out one of the island’s better beaches.
+On your second day in Ambergris Caye, snorkel the world’s second-largest barrier reef and visit one of the island’s better beaches.

 Stop #1: Hol Chan Reserve and Shark Ray Alley

-Although the dry season is the best time to visit Belize, I visited during the rainy season and was able to clearly see the colorful marine wildlife during my snorkeling tour.
+The dry season is the best time to visit Belize.
+But even during the rainy season, I could see the colorful marine wildlife during my snorkeling tour.